 If an IEP is developed or revised for the pupil, the nonresident school district may consider whether it has the special education and related services for the pupil.
 If no, the nonresident school district may notify the parent and the resident school district that the pupil must return to the resident school district.
-If the nonresident school district does have the special education and related services, the nonresident school district must offer a placement to the parent and send a cost estimate to the resident school district.
+If the nonresident school district does have the special education and related services, the nonresident school district must offer a placement to the parent.

-If either the nonresident or resident school district notifies the parent that the pupil must return to the resident school district, the parent may file an appeal with the DPI within 30 days of receipt of the notice to return.
+If the nonresident school district notifies the parent that the pupil must return to the resident school district, the parent may file an appeal with the DPI within 30 days of receipt of the notice to return.